Frequently Asked Questions:

 - What if I need to sell/transfer my CSA share before the end of the season?

 - What vegetable is that and how do I cook it?!

 1.What is a CSA?

 CSA stands for Community Supported Agriculture.
 Put simply, it is a community supporting a farm and in return, the farm supporting that community.
 It is a creative response to growing problems in this country and around the world, involving agriculture and our food supply, where we are increasingly separated from the source of our food.
 CSAs connect local farmers with local eaters in a partnership of mutual commitment.

 Members buy a “share” of the harvest directly from the farmers before the season begins.
-Because members pay in advance the CSA allows farmers to raise interest-free operating capital and with the security of this committed market, is given the opportunity to care for the land in the best way possible.
-In return, each week from June through November the farmer delivers a steady supply of fresh food to the distribution site.
+Because members pay in advance the CSA allows farmers to raise interest-free operating capital with the security of this committed market.
+In return, each week the farmer delivers a steady supply of fresh food to the distribution site.
 When you join a CSA, you know exactly where your food is coming from.
 You can meet the farmers, and you may even visit the farm.